ipasir2/ipasir2/OPTIONS.md

 These options are usually not eligible for tuning.
 Use cases for setting deterministic solve limits include for example:
 - "Local Search with a SAT Oracle for Combinatorial Optimization" by Aviad Cohen, Alexander Nadel and Vadim Ryvchin (TACAS 2021)
-- determination of implied facts by setting decision level to zero and listening to assignments with an ipasir2 notify callback
+- determination of implied facts by setting decision level to zero and listening to assignments with an ipasir2 fixed callback

 > `ipasir.limits.conflicts = n`
 >  - `n = -1` no conflict limit